PatrickWWWANG/Leetcode/Review (2nd).md

 ### 200 Number of Islands
 Iterate the grid, if encountering a '1', increment result count, then dfs or bfs the point to convert all connecting '1' to '0'.

+### 695 Max Area of Island
+Same as 200, return current area in dfs and bfs functions.
+BFS is more understandable for this problem.
+DFS expression when for recursion is area += self.dfs(grid, m_next, n_next).